MekhyW/SkyFood-V2/README.md

 12. Integration with motor drivers
 13. OAK4 camera communication tests on Luxonis Hub ✅
 14. Computer vision app;  Object detection, proximity detection and IMU topic exposure ✅
-15. Train dock detection model
-16. Force stop by proximity detection and slope detection
+15. Force stop by proximity detection and slope detection
-17. Microphone communication tests ✅
+16. Microphone communication tests ✅
-18. Motor driver communication tests
+17. Motor driver communication tests
-19. Door servo motor tests
+18. Door servo motor tests
-20. LiveKit and local conversational AI
+19. LiveKit and local conversational AI
-21. AI with function calls for autonomous control and decision making
+20. AI with function calls for autonomous control and decision making
-22. Final screen software
+21. Final screen software
-23. 4G setup with netbird client
+22. 4G setup with netbird client
-24. Environment installation on Jetson
+23. Environment installation on Jetson
-25. Assembly on physical chassis
+24. Assembly on physical chassis
-26. Integrate all physical hardware into the main code and get it running, driver parameter tuning
+25. Integrate all physical hardware into the main code and get it running, driver parameter tuning
-27. Integration with the application for mission control and debugging
+26. Integration with the application for mission control and debugging
-28. Integration with elevator systems (isolated)
+27. Integration with elevator systems (isolated)
-29. Elevator call and floor change behavior
+28. Elevator call and floor change behavior
-30. Integration with AlphaCode platform
+29. Integration with AlphaCode platform
-31. Observability LGTM stack
+30. Observability LGTM stack

 ## Launch